SwmansionSheetAdapter

 keyboardBehavior | 'none' | 'inset' | 'none' | Keyboard avoidance — the native sheet has none. 'inset' insets the content by the keyboard height (works for both content-sized and fixed-height sheets); 'none' lets the content handle it.
 See Keyboard avoidance for when to use which.
 Reads the keyboard height from react-native-keyboard-controller. |

-cornerRadius | number | surface default | Top corner radius, applied to the default surface and used to clip the content to those corners, so opaque content (e.g. a non-transparent header flush to the top) can't square off the rounded corners.
+cornerRadius | number | surface default | Corner radius, applied to the default surface and used to clip the content to those corners (top two, or all four when detached), so opaque content (e.g. a non-transparent header flush to the top) can't square off the rounded corners.
 Pass 0 for a flat top.
 With a custom surface, content clipping is off unless you set this to match your surface's radius (the adapter can't infer a custom surface's corners). |

 // Grab handle + full height + a flex:1 scrollable that binds to the sheet.